In this GenerateBlocks review, I will be going through this amazing, lightweight, Gutenberg block-based WordPress plugin.

 It isn’t a page builder.
 As a matter of fact; it comes with features and 6 blocks that revamp your existing Gutenberg block editing.

-Coming from the GeneratePress family, they made it to integrate fully with the theme.
 But, GenerateBlocks also works flawlessly with every other premium WordPress theme like Astra, Blocksy theme, Kadence WP, etc.

 GenerateBlocks Against Other Block-Based WordPress Plugins

-The developers have made sure not to clutter this plugin with lots of unnecessary blocks.
 Giving you the power to make anything only if you are comfortable creating every section from scratch.

 GenerateBlocks vs Kadence Blocks